GoodHatsLLC/ScopeKit/README.md

 ScopeKit is a Swift library for managing the lifecycle of Combine subscriptions.

 ## Purpose
 Ensuring that code *can* only run at the right time is critical to stability and security but managing application state is hard.
-Apple's Combine is a great way write clear, testable, logic but managing the subscription lifecycle is fiddly.
+Apple's Combine is a great way write clear, testable, logic but managing the lifecycles of sinks/subscriptions is error prone at worst and fiddly at best.

-Combine code is often written assuming that object lifecycles can control subscription lifecycles.
-But this involves error-prone weakification (i.e. the need to use incantations like `.sink { [weak self] in guard let self = self else { return }`) and leaves a lot of other management to be done manually ('how do i restart this?').

 ScopeKit allows you to build out a tree of 'scopes' as a scaffold within your app.
 Subscriptions are bound to their owning Scope and their lifecycles managed automatically (with no need for `[weak self]` incantations), and according to simpele and predictable rules.

-## Usage
-1. Add `ScopeKit` to your SPM dependencies. `https://github.com/GoodHatsLLC/ScopeKit.git`
-2. `import ScopeKit`
-3. Build out a tree of `Scopes` and `Behaviors` under your `RootScope` :)

 ## Concepts